Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

     }
 }
 ```
 This for-loop sets up the swap chains for us, it gets the information it requires, such as the width and height of the screens, the images that need to be prepared and fills the swapchainImages with the data for that eye.
+The usageFlags specify how we intend to use these textures: COLOR_ATTACHMENT_BIT indicates we'll render to them as framebuffer color attachments, while SAMPLED_BIT allows them to be sampled as textures (useful for post-processing).
+The format field uses OpenGL's internal format enum (GL_RGBA8 = 8 bits per channel, 32-bit RGBA).
+The sampleCount of 1 means no multisampling; increase this for MSAA.
+The faceCount is for cubemap faces (6 for cubemaps, 1 for standard 2D textures), arraySize is for texture arrays (we use 1 for simple 2D textures), and mipCount specifies mipmap levels (1 = no mipmaps).
+The runtime allocates the actual OpenGL textures based on these parameters, and we retrieve handles to them via xrEnumerateSwapchainImages.
+The reinterpret_cast<XrSwapchainImageBaseHeader*> is required because OpenXR uses a polymorphic image structure system—all graphics API-specific image types inherit from XrSwapchainImageBaseHeader, and the API expects this base type.
 Do keep in mind that depending on what device you are using, you may have more or less images per eye.
 For the Rift S for instance, I get 3 per eye, meaning that the swapchainImages vector contains 2 vectors, 1 per eye, each with 3 images each.
+The number of images per swapchain is determined by the runtime based on its internal pipelining requirements—typically 2-3 images to allow triple-buffering between application rendering, compositor processing, and display scanout.

 ```cpp
  // Ensure that the OpenGL context and swapchain images are compatible